My Canada A-Z

-So here’s a highly personal and lighthearted look at some of the day-to-day words, terms and phrases that may not be what an English girl like me is used to, but help define my time here in Canada…
+So here’s a highly personal and lighthearted look at some of the day-to-day words, terms and phrases that helped define my time in Canada…

 A is for A&W, the second-largest fast food outlet in Canada after those Golden Arches, but to my mind far superior – and they have sweet potato fries which is a major win, and let’s face it almost as good for you as eating a salad.
 There are 800 A&W’s in this country and I think I’m doing my bit to support as many of them as I can.

 B is for biscuits.
 Which, in fact are scones to us British folks.
 Because real biscuits are called cookies.
 Confused much?
 As a side note B is also for Butter Tarts, my devotion to which has been detailed elsewhere.

 C is for camping, which is one of my favourite things about life here.
 But I’ll be honest, the only time I used the word camping before I moved to Canada was in the sentence ‘You’re going camping this weekend?
 Oh I’d love to join you but I can’t because a big raccoon stole my tent.’
 Note: this isn’t true, we don’t have raccoons in England.
 I was just trying to get out of going camping.
 I was doing a Joey-style lie.
 If you watch Friends you’ll know what I mean.

 D is for donair, that’s what the Canadians call a kebab.
 I’m never sure how Doner Kebab became donair, but I’m fairly sure no-one else in the world calls it that.

 E is for ‘Eh!’.
 The one little word that absolutely and totally defines Canadian speech and which is 100% infectious.
 I’m not sure what I did without it all those years.